Updated 6/5/2020 to reflect the passage of the Paycheck Protection Program Flexibility Act.

 And according to a recent SHRM survey, nearly half of small business owners said the PPP has directly influenced their decision to keep or rehire employees.

 OK, so what if you try to rehire a laid-off employee and they refuse your offer?
-According to new SBA guidance issued on May 3, your PPP loan forgiveness amount might not be reduced if you try to rehire an employee and they refuse.
-You’ll need to show written documentation showing that you attempted to rehire the employee and they rejected your offer.
+Or, what if you try to increase an employee’s cut hours to what they were, and they refuse?
+According to new SBA guidance issued on May 3 and on May 22, your PPP loan forgiveness amount might not be reduced if you try to rehire an employee or increase their hours and they refuse.
+You’ll need to show written documentation showing that you attempted to rehire the employee or increase their hours and they rejected your offer.

 On May 15, the SBA released the Paycheck Protection Program Loan Forgiveness Application form.
 You can use this form to determine how much of your loan is forgivable and request loan forgiveness.